wp-cli/handbook/repository-management.md

 Package releases happen on an as-needed basis and are executed by the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).
 A package is tagged for a release when:

-* It has a reasonable number of changes that have been sitting for a while (couple weeks or more).
+* It has a reasonable number of changes that have been sitting for a while (couple weeks or more) and would benefit from landing in the nightly build.
-* It has a substantial enhancement (e.g. a new command) that's worth getting into the nightly build.
+* It has a substantial enhancement (e.g. a new command) that's worth getting into the nightly build for pre-release validation.

 Tagging a release should be postponed (for a few to several days) if there's an open pull request that makes sense to include in the release.